wupiter/spring-boot-accelerator/demo-api/README.md

 user.
 The realm is imported from the `_devops/docker/keycloak/demo_realm.json` config file.

 For further docker configuration for Keycloak, visit https://www.keycloak.org/getting-started/getting-started-docker.

+The realm has a client id `demo-app` configured with a user `user01/pwd123`.

+The app uses Spring Security and Spring Security OAuth2 Resource Server libraries for authentication / authorization.
+See the `SecurityConfig` class and `application.yml` file (config properties under `spring.security` and `app.jwt`) for more details.

 {{/if}}
 ## Spring Data JPA